Calyndrae/Destructive-DataPack/README.md

 ## 🛠 Features
 * **Simple Render Crash:** Overloads the server-side particle engine to freeze the game instantly.
-* **Permanent RAM Exhaustion:** Exponential entity summoning and nested command blocks to fill RAM.
+* **RAM Ability Testing:** Exponential entity summoning and nested command blocks to fill RAM.
 * **Global Data Scrambling:** Continuously forces attributes (Speed, Scale etc.) and inventory wipes for **all** players.
 This feature exists and will work in both modes: Simple AND Pernament.

 ## 🚀 Usage

 ### 1. Initialization
-1. Run `/reload` to initialize scoreboards, or let someone restart the server.
+1. Run `/reload` to initialize scoreboards, or restart the (your world) server.
-2. If you dont have op:
+2. If you dont have op(means you wants to deop yourself):
   - If you want pernament crash:
     1) Get a fishing rod, face straight down, and throw it.